toms3t/Propalyzer/CONTRIBUTING.md

 ```
 $ python manage.py runserver
 ```
-Test that the site homepage appears when you browse to http://127.0.0.1:8000/propalyzer.
+Test that the site homepage appears when you browse to http://127.0.0.1:8000.

-Log in with your superuser credentials

 ### Prerequisites (Windows Users)